Record and Playback Plugin

 -d "$data"

-This example command stops the record action named my_signal_record
+This example command can stop the record action named my_signal_record

 .
 If the call is successful, the command returns the following: